Sonobeat History • Milestones II: The '70s +

 Using the timeline

-Simply scroll down to move from the oldest to newest dates in the timeline.
+Scroll down to move from the oldest to newest dates in the timeline.
 This timeline focuses on Sonobeat's milestones in the 1970s and beyond.
-Move from this timeline to Sonobeat's milestones in the 1960s via the link at the bottom of the page.

 Ohio Express sessionsJanuary 1970